“An ounce of prevention is worth a pound of cure.”

 Did you know that Parvovirus is a potentially fatal canine disease that is common to our area?
 Distemper is also a fatal disease that, unfortunately, we still see.
 Kennel Cough is not fatal but it does take a long time to get over and is highly contagious.
 With proper immunizations, the risk to your dog or cat can be drastically reduced.
 Talk to one of our team members who can tailor a vaccination schedule that fits your pets breed, age and risk level.

 To best protect your pet, make sure all required vaccinations are up to date at least 2 weeks before leaving them at a boarding kennel while on vacation.

 Parasites are a common concern for both animals and their families especially if you have children.
 Make sure to have one of our team members design a parasite prevention program that suits the lifestyle of both you and your pet.
 Remember that the target parasites often change depending on season and geography, so make sure to mention upcoming travel plans.

 Acupuncture and Laser Therapy

 Bear Creek Animal Clinic is pleased to be able to offer acupuncture and treatment with our therapeutic laser.
 Often, the two are used in conjunction with each other and are used to treat pain, stimulate cell repair and treat a number of disease processes.
-Dr. Lisa McClarty is I.V.A.S. certified and is making a big differences for her patients through acupuncture.
+Dr. Lisa McClarty is I.V.A.S. certified and is making a big difference for her patients through acupuncture and laser.
 Ask one of our team members how these treatments might benefit your pets.